Our trip from Bariloche to Punte del Este was not without incident. An initial 40 minute delay into Buenos Aires

 THe house was well equipped |

-The following day we awoke, drew the curtains and found that we had the most wonderful, unobstructed view of the Atlantic, not more than 75 metres from our terrace.
+we had the most wonderful, unobstructed view of the Atlantic, not more than 75

 View from our bed |

-José Ignacio is a strange little town, mounted on a promontory which
+é Ignacio is a strange little town, mounted on a promontory which

 extends into the sea.
-Once a small

 fishing village, it has now become (from mid December till mid January) the